gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/running.rst

 * Any file ending in `.py`.
 These correspond to "basic" scripts.
 * Any folder having an `itermenv` folder within it.
 These correspond to "full environment" scripts.
-* Applescript files, which are not the concern of this document.
+* AppleScript files, which are not the concern of this document.

 To run a script from the menu, simply select it and it will run.